Contact Us

 Director of Operations

-Kara McGuirk Woods is currently the Director of Operations and LagoonWATCH Coordinator for MRC.
+Kara McGuirk Woods is currently the Director of Operations for MRC.
 She is a geologist, earning her B.A. in Geology from Cornell University and her M.S. in Geological Sciences from Northwestern University.
 Before moving to Florida in 1994 with her husband Mark, a seismologist, she worked for an environmental consulting firm out of Chicago, travelling the Midwest and Northeast to work on state and federal hazardous waste site investigations and cleanups.
 She was born and raised in Massachusetts; her parents were public school teachers who taught her the value of education and a love of learning.
 A summer long family camping trip from Massachusetts to California when she was 6 showed her the wonders of the natural world, and she has been an advocate of the environment ever since.

 Mara Skadden